Stainless Steel Bending – The Ultimate Beginners Guide

 Surface Finish and Protective Considerations

-Bending of stainless steel is prone to scratches and galling.
-Protective films or soft tooling materials such as urethane or plastic dies must always be used.
-Lubricants also prevent damage and are used to increase tooling life.
-Especially if it is a visible or hygiene application, you should make surface finish your first priority.
+Stainless steel bending is likely to have scratches and galling.
+Urethane or plastic dies are protective films or soft tooling materials that should be used always.
+Lubricants also help to avoid damage and are applied to increase tooling life.
+Surface finish should be your priority especially when it is a visible or hygiene application.

 Stainless Steel Sheet Bending Techniques